 Playa les Puntes del Moro

 A few hundred metres from Playa Centro lies this little beach.
 There’s not much there to lay your towel on these days – the winter storms have taken several large bites out of it in recent years.
+However, it is getting some much-needed restoration in the winter of 2022/3.

 But you can park easily on the street behind the beach in Poble Nou and there’s a good chiringuito (beach bar) next door in summer, with cool sunset views.